-Our money is transferred instantly via virtual bank accounts, our informational sources are vast and thorough and even online orders are delivered the next day.
-The amazing expediency of the digital age comes with a cost, however.
+Our money is transferred instantly via virtual bank accounts.
+Our informational sources are vast and thorough.
+Even online orders are delivered the next day.
+But the amazing expediency of the digital age comes with a cost.
 Namely, our privacy.

 Our dozens of accounts spread throughout the web and protected only by often weak passwords include bank accounts, health records, birthdays, social security numbers and passport information.

 Blockchain Cybersecurity Uses

 - Protecting patient health records

 - Revamping government cybersecurity protocols